 The leadership team meets formally each month as the Service Executive Board (SEB) to provide executive management and governance to the operations and delivery of the PSNI.
-During 2014-15 the Service Executive Board was initially supported by three other key governance committees, the Risk, Demand and Resources committee (RDR), the Audit and Risk Committee (ARC), and the Strategic, Tasking and Coordinating Group (STCG).
+The SEB consists of PSNI Senior Management Team plus the Non-Executive Chair of the Audit and Risk Assurance Committee (ARAC).
+During 2015-16, SEB was supported by three other governance committees, Service First Board (SFB), ARAC, and the Strategic Tasking and Coordinating Group (STCG).